+Perform vertical interpolation.

-- cube (iris.cube.Cube) The source cube to be vertically interpolated. - levels (ArrayLike) One or more target levels for the vertical interpolation.
-Assumed to be in the same S.I. units of the source cube vertical dimension coordinate.
-If the requested levels are sufficiently close to the levels of the cube, cube slicing will take place instead of interpolation. - scheme (str) The vertical interpolation scheme to use.
-Choose from 'linear', 'nearest', 'linear extrapolate', 'nearest extrapolate'. - coordinate (optional str) The coordinate to interpolate.
+- scheme (str) The vertical interpolation scheme to use.
+Choose from 'linear', 'nearest', 'linear_extrapolate', 'nearest_extrapolate'. - coordinate (str / None) The coordinate to interpolate.
 If specified, pressure levels (if present) can be converted to height levels and vice versa using the US standard atmosphere.
-E.g. 'coordinate = altitude' will convert existing pressure levels (air\pressure) to height levels (altitude); 'coordinate = air\pressure' will convert existing height levels (altitude) to pressure levels (air\pressure). - rtol (float) Relative tolerance for comparing the levels in cube to the requested levels.
-If the levels are sufficiently close, the requested levels will be assigned to the cube and no interpolation will take place. - atol (float) Absolute tolerance for comparing the levels in cube to the requested levels.
+E.g. 'coordinate = altitude' will convert existing pressure levels (air_pressure) to height levels (altitude); 'coordinate = air_pressure' will convert existing height levels (altitude) to pressure levels (air_pressure). - rtol (float) Relative tolerance for comparing the levels in cube to the requested levels.
+If the levels are sufficiently close, the requested levels will be assigned to the cube and no interpolation will take place. - atol (float | None) Absolute tolerance for comparing the levels in cube to the requested levels.
 If the levels are sufficiently close, the requested levels will be assigned to the cube and no interpolation will take place.
 By default, atol will be set to 10^-7 times the mean value of the levels on the cube.